-Support for estimate of incurred but not paid claims
+Support for Estimate of Incurred but not Reported Claims

 Historical claims are categorized both by the month in which they were incurred and the month in which they were adjudicated.
 For incurral months with sufficient adjudicated claim experience, incurred claims are estimated by applying completion factors derived from the historical claims.
 Adjustments are made based on specific knowledge of the entity (e.g., catastrophic claims, pended claims, etc.).
 For incurral months where adjudicated claim experience is not sufficient to rely on completion factors, a PMPM is used to estimate incurred claims.
 PMPM estimates are based on expected claim seasonality patterns, monthly calendar days and work days, emerging claim trends, and other factors.
+The same completion factors are applied to both incurred and allowed claim amounts.